sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/websocket-api.md

 :::

-### Create Application and API
+### Create Service and API

-We'll create an Application with the following details in this guide.
+We'll create a Service with the following details in this guide.

-1. The Application name is `websocket`.
+1. The Service name is `websocket`.
 2. The path prefix is `/v1`.
 3. The HTTP Host is `websocket.local`.
 4. Set the upstream URL to the IP address of WebSocket server container (in our case, it's `http://172.17.0.5:8080`).
 Please use the below command to get the correct IP address in your run.